aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 - The default constructor has an empty parameter list and an empty body.
 - This happens during the compile step.
 - It only makes an appearance in the compiled file with the .class extension.
-- the compiler only inserts the default constructor when no constructors are defined.
+- The compiler only inserts the default constructor when no constructors are defined.
 - ***private*** constructors in a class tells the compiler not to provide a default no-­argument constructor.
 - This is useful when a class has only static methods
 <br>